By Neil Merrett

-The Super Mario Maker series is intended to allow mainstream audiences to make levels on a simplistic or epic scope that not only recreate, but in some ways subvert one of the gaming world’s most reliable and dependable series.
+The Super Mario Maker series is intended to allow mainstream audiences to make levels of a simplistic or epic scope that not only recreate, but in some ways subvert one of the gaming world’s most reliable and dependable series.
 Entirely new gameplay experiences are possible beyond even the imagination of Nintendo’s own creative team.

 They have opened up the experience to the world, and with some very sensible restrictions on what can be said or produced, given control of the game’s content to an unpredictable and unknowable audience.

-In a simpler gaming era.
-Players knew what they liked about Mario games with their precision jumping, audacious power ups and secret exits.
+In a simpler gaming era, players knew what they liked about Mario games with their precision jumping, audacious power ups and secret exits.
 Now they can create all manner of personal exploits either for an audience of one, or millions of players online.

 These new levels can range from frantic endurance courses, to puzzles and longer-form mazes.
 They can be examples of chaotic happenstance, where the player literally stands still and enjoys an improbable ride where gravity, velocity and trampolines spring them to the end goal.